Emigre/dotfiles/README.md

 - In Preferences > Pointer
   - Remove the defaults
   - Add "Three-finger Tap" to "Send Text \e:w\n"
+- In Preferences > Advanced > Mouse
+  - Set 'Scroll wheel sends arrow keys when in alternate mode' to 'Yes'

 ##### VirtualBox
 - In Machine > Settings > General > Advanced select 'Bidirectional' in 'Shared Clipboard'